ste2425/PSP-Bluetooth-Dongle/README.md

 ### [0xA] Forget Bluetooth Keys Command

-This will instruct the dongle to remove all exist bluetooth keys for connected controllers.
+This will instruct the module to remove all exist bluetooth keys for connected controllers.
 This will essentially unpair all existing controllers.

 **Request Bytes** N/A